alexfernandez/alexfernandez.github.io/2017/origins-language.md

 [Lama (2012)](#ref13),
 as recently as 4 kya.

-Languages must have adopted polysyllabic forms probably as the necessity arose, given their particular information density configurations.
+Languages probably adopted polysyllabic forms as the necessity arose, given their particular information density configurations.
 In combination with other monosyllabic techniques they may have achieved vocabularies of tens of thousands of words.
-This leaves us just right before the invention of writing.
+This leaves us just right before the invention of writing, which is the point where Prehistory ends along with our journey.

 ### Time Scales